Tom Hales (Irish republican): Irish Civil War, against brother

 During the Irish Civil War, Tom and Seán Hales fought on opposite sides, with Tom fighting against the Anglo-Irish Treaty with the Anti-Treaty IRA while Seán joined the newly formed National Army of the Irish Free State.

 Tom Hales was elected to the anti-Treaty IRA executive in March 1922, but resigned in June over a proposal to prevent the Free State's first general election in June 1922.
 He resumed his old rank during the civil war as commander of Cork 3 Brigade.
 While he and his brother, Seán, ended up on opposite sides of the war, the brothers never openly criticised one another, for their rival political stances.

 During the Civil War in July 1922 Tom Hales took part in the raid and capture of Skibbereen Barracks and Ballineen by anti-Treaty forces.
 He was also involved in a skirmish with Free State troops at Newcestown.
 Hales was arrested in November 1922 and imprisoned first in Cork and then at the Curragh.
 He was released in December 1923 having taken part in a hunger strike for 14 days.
 Hales mentions in his application for a military pension that he was a member of the Supreme Council of the IRB at this time.

 In December 1922, his brother, Seán, was assassinated by the anti-Treaty IRA in Dublin, in reprisal for the Free State government's execution of IRA prisoners.
+Hales later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded nine years service in 1935 at Grade B for his service with the Irish Volunteers and the IRA between 1 April 1917 and 30 September 1923.